Kaon Photoproduction and the $\Lambda$ Decay Parameter $\alpha_-$: Determination of from Kaon Photoproduction data

 If the photon beam is circularly polarized we have

 and if the photon beam is linearly polarized the distribution is

-The $O_j\in\{O_x, \,O_z,\,T,\,C_x,\,C_z,\,\Sigma,\,P\}$ represent the polarization observables, the direction cosines $\cos\theta_{x,y,z}$ represent the angle of the decay proton in the $\Lambda$ rest frame and $\phi$ is the angle between the reaction plane and the photon polarization axis.
+The $O_j\in\{O_x, \,O_z,\,T,\,C_x,\,C_z,\,\Sigma,\,P\}$ represent the polarization observables and $\phi$ is the angle between the reaction plane and the photon polarization axis.
+The coordinate system employed in this analysis is the so-called ``unprimed'' frame where, for a photon momentum $\vec{k}$ and a kaon momentum $\vec{q}$, axes are defined such that

+The reaction plane is thus defined by the vector $\vec{k}\times\vec{q}$, and the coordinate system attached to the $\Lambda$ at rest uses the same orientation for determining direction cosines of the decay proton $\cos\theta_{x,y,z}$.
 Together with $\aw$, the degrees of circular and linear polarizations, $P_L^{\gamma}$ and $P_C^{\gamma}$, enter as ``calibration'' parameters.
 The three expressions (\ref{eq:UUY}), (\ref{eq:CUY}) and (\ref{eq:LUY}) represent the measurements \cite{mccracken_differential_2010}, \cite{bradford_first_2007} and \cite{paterson_photoproduction_2016} respectively.

 Assuming that the angles $\theta_{x,y,z},\phi$ are measured accurately, the extraction of the polarization observables $O_j$ is possible only if the calibration parameters $\{\alpha_-,\,P_C^{\gamma},\,P_L^{\gamma}\}$ are known.
 The equations (\ref{eq:UUY}), (\ref{eq:CUY}) and (\ref{eq:LUY}), show that the extraction of $O_x$, $O_z$ and $T$ requires the product $\alpha_- P_L^{\gamma}$, $C_x$ and $C_z$ require $\alpha_- P_C^{\gamma}$, whilst $\Sigma$ and $P$ require $P_L^{\gamma}$ and $\alpha_-$, respectively.